APNIC-Labs/draft-kskroll-sentinel/README.md

    o  When the user's stub resolver passes a query to a resolver in the
       configured resolver set, it will get a consistent answer over the timeframe of the queries.
-This assumption implies that if the same query is asked by the same stub resolver multiple times in succession to the same recursive resolver, the recursive resolver's response will be the same for each of these queries.
+This assumption implies that if the